flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210329-national-weather-service-meteorologist-sam-shamburger-on-record-flooding-in-nashville/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    "The rainfall we got yesterday and overnight made this one of wettest 24-hour periods in Nashville's history."
+    The rainfall we got yesterday and overnight made this one of wettest 24-hour periods in Nashville's history.

 ---
 _“… the second-highest two-day rainfall total in Nashville history, and the most for a single day in March.” –_The Nashville Tennessean